JaredCubilla/goodnight/README.md

 Goodnight.css();
 ```

-This searches for a `dark.css` file in the same directory as the Goodnight script.
+This searches for a `styles/dark.css` file in the same directory as the Goodnight script.
 You can specify your own file path like so:

 ```
 Goodnight.css('path/to/style.css');
 ```

 You can also specify the hours of which the dark styles are used.
-By default, your Dark CSS file is activated from 6PM to 6AM, but you can specify the exact hours using the `Goodnight.from` and `Goodnight.to` settings.
+By default, your dark CSS file is activated from 6PM to midnight and midnight to 6AM, but you can specify the exact hours using the `Goodnight.AM` and `Goodnight.PM` variables.

 ```
-Goodnight.from = 20 // (8PM)
+Goodnight.AM = 5 // (5AM)
-Goodnight.to = 5 // (5AM)
+Goodnight.PM = 20 // (8PM)
 Goodnight.css('path/to/style.css') // this now activates dark styles before 5AM and after 8PM
 ```